semantic-release/semantic-release/docs/usage/plugins.md

 - execute the `generateNotes` implementation of `@semantic-release/release-notes-generator`
 - execute the `publish` implementation of `@semantic-release/npm`

-## Plugin options
+## Plugin options configuration

-A plugin options can specified by wrapping the name and an options object in an array.
+A plugin configuration can be specified by wrapping the name and an options object in an array.
 Options configured this way will be passed only to that specific plugin.

-Global plugin options can defined at the root of the **semantic-release** configuration object.
+Global plugin configuration can be defined at the root of the **semantic-release** configuration object.
 Options configured this way will be passed to all plugins.

 ```json
 {